codeurjc-students/2025-MyMLB/README.md

 - The team must already exists in the database.

 #### Tests
+- Verify that this section is only visible to admins.
 - Verify that the updated number of wins/losses of a team is correctly saved in the database.
 - Verify that the total number of games played by a team is correctly calculated.
 - Verify that the win percentage of a team is correctly calculated.